 That whole wanting-versus-liking system?
 To navigate it, you have to get superhonest about whether the food you’re all heart eyes for is actually hitting the spot.
 To do that, slow down, fully taste what you’re eating, and assess it in real time to see how it matches up to the high hopes you had, says Scott-Dixon.
 Try rating it: Is it a 4 or 5 out of 5, or closer to a 2 or 3?
 If the latter, maybe put down what’s left and move on (and remember the moment to continue bolstering your resolve in the future).
 If the former, heck, yeah, enjoy every bite; think of it as taking responsibility, not slacking.
 And remember that it is completely human — and self-loving! — to eat delicious foods, says Haysbert.

 5. Broaden your diet.

-On that note, restricting yourself by having lots of rules or off-limits foods and stressing over everything you eat might make you feel neither human nor self-loving—and can contribute to cravings, says Haysbert.
+On that note, restricting yourself by having lots of rules or off-limit foods and stressing over everything you eat might make you feel neither human nor self-loving — and can contribute to cravings, says Haysbert.
 Cravings come less frequently when we eat a diverse diet because our bodies are receiving a more satisfying range of nutrients from a variety of food sources, she says.
-It's also natural, she adds, to want things we've told ourselves we "can't" have.
-Shift your focus to all the things you can have (think "grain bowl with loads of veg and protein" instead of "one protein and two sides") and expand your options by trying new good-for-you foods, suggests Haysbert.
+It’s also natural, she adds, to want things we’ve told ourselves we “can’t” have.
+Shift your focus to all the things you can have (think “grain bowl with tons of veggies and protein” instead of “one protein and two sides”), and expand your options by trying new good-for-you foods, suggests Haysbert.

-There you go: you won't have food FOMO, achieving your nutrition goals will feel easier and you'll keep the progress coming.
-Who doesn't crave that?
+There you go: You won’t have food FOMO, acing your nutrition goals will feel easier, and you’ll keep the progress coming.
+Who doesn’t crave that?